SHAIKHSHAHI/Bookstore-Advance-Insights/README.md

 ✅ This helps analyze loyalty and engagement of high-value customers.

-## 🌟 Code 15: 👤 Count of One-Time Customers
+## 🌟 Code 15: 🏆 One Time Customers
 ```python
 One_Time_Customers = """
 SELECT